Edmund King, AA president

 I head up public affairs and communications at the AA and often appear as a transport commentator on radio and television.
 I am also director and a trustee of the AA Charitable Trust for Road Safety and the Environment, and a director of AA DriveTech.

-Outside of the AA, I have recently been appointed chairman of the influential Motorists’ Forum and am a member of the transport sector panel of the Institution of Engineering and Technology.
+Outside of the AA, I am a member of the influential Motorists’ Forum and of the transport sector panel of the Institution of Engineering and Technology.
 I am also a committee member of the Motor Industry Public Affairs Association and a member of the Department for Transport’s Cycling Safety Stakeholder Group.

 FIA highlights policy priorities for motorists